 removed from the study in 2011 due to repeated visits to a

 female crane at Homosassa Springs Wildlife State Park in

 Florida.
 He will

 spend the rest of his life in captivity there, in the company

 of the captive female crane he likes so much.

-* Includes losses (through death or removal) of ALL chicks that
+* Includes losses (through death or removal) of ALL Eastern Flock birds that

-began ultralight training in Wisconsin, plus chicks of the
+began ultralight training in Wisconsin, plus birds of the